 Adam shows up at a “surprise” birthday party thrown in a bar thrown for him, where no one knows him other that his “best friend.”

-And “I’m your best friend, and I hate you.”
+“I’m your best friend, and I hate you.”

 At least Kyle (Nore Davis) sets him up.
-Awkward silences, more awkward sentences later, and somehow they’ve hit it off.
+Awkward silences, more awkward sentences later, and somehow she and Adam hit it off.
 “Settle up” your tab K (Olivia Luccardi) advises him.
 He does, but when he opens the door for her to get into his car, she’s vanished.
 And the look on Adam’s face gives away just a hint of shock before a wave of resignation crosses it.

 It always does.

-Actor turned actor/writer/director Alex Knapp‘s “Go/Don’t Go” is an obscurant cinematic journey into one man’s existential crisis, a long dark night of the soul.
-Because whatever happened in that bar that night, whatever followed it, his “present” is hell — a hell, we come to believe, exists entirely in his own skull.
+Actor turned actor/writer/director Alex Knapp‘s “Go/Don’t Go” is an obscurant cinematic journey into one man’s existential crisis, a long dark night of the single man’s soul.
+Because whatever happened in that bar that night, whatever followed it, his “present” is hell — a hell, we come to believe, that exists entirely in his own skull.

 Adam (Knapp) is obsessed with lightbulbs, taking them out of empty houses, burying them under a cross he makes and paints on a hillside near where he lives.

 Any time Adam finds a phone, he calls to leave himself messages — “Hi, it’s me.
 You me.”
 Don’t forget to hit the market when you get this message.